Why are probiotics so important when formulating foods & beverages?

 Managing Safety Expectations

-There have been concerns with having Bacillus in manufacturing environments.
+There are some misconceptions pertaining to Bacillus in manufacturing environments.
 However, Protect® Probiotics have worked successfully in these environments and managed these probiotic strains effectively.

 Bacillus strains have been shown not to germinate unless the proper conditions are available.
 Bacillus strains are unlikely to germinate and grow under normal product processing.